 Soil

 Soil may contain lead from deteriorating, exterior lead-based paint or deposition from years of leaded gasoline use or industrial emissions.
 Lead-contaminated soil can be tracked into the home.
 Children may be exposed to lead by playing in bare soil or from the soil on vegetables planted in a garden.
 In addition, individuals with pica may eat lead-contaminated soil.
 Covering bare dirt with grass or bark dust can effectively mitigate lead hazards unless soil lead levels are extremely high.
+Soil-lead hazards, as defined by EPA, are 400 ppm for play areas or an average of 1,200 ppm of bare soil in the rest of yard.
+EPA recommends fully abating soil at 5,000 ppm (this can only be prescribed by a certified risk assessor).

 Miscellaneous Sources